TonnyLee123/introdution-to-computer-science/Router.md

 # switch
 For example a router like this may hve four port so can connect four Ethernet cables for your wired devices, if you need more wired connection, we can connect a **switch** to router, and add more connection to switch.

+- Connect devices within a network (often a local area network, or LAN*)
 ![圖片03](./switch.jpg)

 # LAN (Local Area Network)